SenseLogic/ATLAS/README.md

 Due to technical problems with Obsidian's event handling system :
 *   the child note list is not always immediately refreshed;
-*   The note links and buttons are not always immediately reactive.
+*   The note links and buttons are not always immediately effective.

 ## Version